siddu1998/siddu1998.github.io/_posts/2020-2-23-The Art of Writing Emails.md

 **Content**

-  * The more we relate the way we talk the way we write, the messier it gets.
+  * The more we relate the way we talk and the way we write, the messier it gets.
 When people talk, we talk with a lot of emotion and add all the adjectives we know. 'perfect cgpa of 10' is a very emotional statement.
 'CGPA of 10' still has your CGPA 10 and also conveys the same point.
 The word 'perfect' is redundant and adds emotional weight.

 **EDIT!**
 This is going to be the fun part, let us edit the same email in a manner it sounds a bit better and eventually move on to sample emails.